-To ensure our commitment to the highest standards of quality and professionalism, our firm’s accounting and auditing department regularly undergoes a peer review.
+To ensure our commitment to the highest standards of quality and professionalism, our firm’s accounting and auditing department regularly undergo a peer review.
 Our reputation as a firm of high standards and quality services is a great asset to helping your company meet its financial goals.

 Our thorough process will help expose deficiencies, weaknesses or gaps in your organization’s internal controls.
 This will lead to increased efficiency and better decision making going forward.

 A review, while less in scope than an audit, provides the users of your financial statements with some assurance that no material modifications need to be made to your financial statements as presented.
 Our review procedures include inquiries of management and developing predictive tests to achieve this goal.

 We also review your financial statements for the proper presentation and disclosure required under generally accepted accounting principles.